So a couple of weeks ago I had HAD it! I was FED UP!

-If you are a powdered detergent fan…you can also make a DRY version of the exact same soap.
-Here is a recipe I found at LittleHouseInTheSuburbs.com:
+If you are a powdered detergent fan…you can also make my DRY version: Cheap, Simple, Homemade Laundry Detergent.

 So….if you have reached the end of your “soap rope” when it comes to the high price of laundry detergent…I would whole-heartedly suggest giving this a try!
 I’m no math wiz…but from everything I’ve read online…this homemade stuff costs roughly .01-.03 cents a load!

 I think I’m safe in saying I will never go back to lugging those big plastic bottles home from the store again.